Carcodee/CodeRaytracer/README.md

 ## Running The project for visual studio users

-Build the solution inside "VStudio_Build" and after the build is done set editor as stardup project
+Build the solution inside "VStudio_Build/ALL_BUILD.vcxproj" and after the build is done set EDITOR as stardup project

 ## Examples